iptch/2024-fall-architectural-katas/C4/C3-components-hr-integration.md

    For each HR system (e.g., SAP SuccessFactors, Workday), a dedicated adapter is developed, as outlined in [ADR-023](/ADR/ADR-023-adapters-for-hr-systems.md).
 These adapters operate in multiple threads and run asynchronously to handle different HR systems concurrently.

 -  **Fault Tolerance and Reliability**
-   To ensure a fault-tolerant integration, a retry mechanism is implemented using dead-letter queues with an exponential backoff strategy.
+   To ensure a fault-tolerant integration, a retry mechanism is implemented using dead-letter queues with an exponential backoff strategy, as described in [ADR-023](/ADR/ADR-023-adapters-for-hr-systems.md).
 This setup guarantees message reprocessing in case of transient failures and prevents data loss.

 ![Components Diagram (C3) - HR Integration](/C4/images/C3-components-hr-integration.png)